KroSheChKa/BasketBot/README.md

 ![IMG_0098](https://user-images.githubusercontent.com/104899233/232847993-deb48127-827f-455e-9220-8bce9557e147.jpg)
 > In the upper right corner you can see the calculation of the **gravitational acceleration (g)** and the **initial velocity (v₀)** with the only inputs that I was able to measure: **time (t)**, **height (h)** (in pixels).
 In the remaining part of the wall, the derivation of the full physical formula from the system of equations

+> P.S.
+Actually I recalculated them on a bigger screen resolution to get more accurate data.

 **Main output:**

 $$